privacyidea/privacyidea/doc/policies/authentication.rst

 .. index:: Challenge Text Policy

 Using these policies the administrator can modify the challenge texts of e.g. Email-Token or SMS-Token.
+The action *challenge_text* changes the challenge text in general, no matter which challenge response token is used.

 If the *challenge_text_header* is set and if there are more matching challenge response tokens, then the texts of all tokens are